 Graduate Student Appointments

 The Lyles School of Civil Engineering employs graduate students to assist with teaching and research.
-These are typically 0.5 FTE appointments and provide both tuition reimbursement and a stipend.
+These are typically 0.5 FTE appointments and provide both tuition reimbursement and a graduate staff salary.
 Other appointment levels are possible, however must be approved by the Civil Graduate Office.

 Typical Teaching Assistant duties include class or lab preparation time, laboratory contact (lectures and non-lecture), office hours for student contact, grading homework assignments, grading lab reports, and consultation with supervising staff member.
 However, duties do vary with every course and faculty member.
 Duties and expectations of a Research Assistant are specified by the respective advisor.